• Phed Mark London: A Spicy Thai Pop-Up Experience

 Flying fish roe or tobiko crackles and pops in the mouth with a moreish briny sweetness.
 A bite of pickled ginger in between the two nigiris to cleanse the palate make this a well rounded choice of nigiri for someone, like myself, who appreciates good rice but doesn’t need a lot of it with every bite.

-Eat Tokyo sushi sahimi menu Notting Hill
+Eat Tokyo sushi rolls & sashimi menu Notting Hill

 Nigiri and sashimi with menu prices at Eat Tokyo Notting Hill